Sonu875/optscale/documentation/new_cloud_integration.md

-# How to integrate new cloud to OptScale (checklist)
+# How to integrate new cloud to OptiCloud (checklist)

 ## Essential methods
 ### restapi